Sidebar blog

 Modern PCs

 Many users like Windows 10 for its familiar interface, classic layout, and features.
 If you upgrade to Windows 11, you may lose some essential features you rely on.
-Let’s explore the removed features that were available in Windows 10:
+Let’s explore the removed features that were available in Windows 10:- Internet Explorer

 - Lock Screen’s quick status